Indomitable/modern-linq/README.md

-selectjs
+Modern-Linq
 -------
-SelectJs is a library that brings the C# linq functionality into JavaScript.
+Modern-Linq is a library that brings the C# linq functionality into JavaScript.
 It is based on the native Iterable funtionality in JavaScript.

 Examples:
 ```js